scoat22/CodeSampleGeodesicVoxel/README.md

 # Geodesic voxel code example
-For my 3D modeling project, I was faced with the task of "skinning" the mesh.
+This code example is one part of much larger 3D modeling software project.
+During the project, I was faced with the task of "skinning" the mesh.
 This is a common problem in 3D modeling/animation software.
 I sought out to create a solution that was fast and accurate.
 ![alt text](https://i.imgur.com/32Gq7xI.png)

 ## Code overview: